-Social Security paid more than $1 trillion in benefits to 65 million recipients in 2020.
+Social Security paid benefits to 65 million recipients in 2021.
 Since 2010, the system has been bringing in less revenue than it pays out in benefits and covering the shortfall with its reserves.
+The 8.7% Social Security cost-of-living increase scheduled to be paid beginning in 2023 will provide vital income to retirees struggling to keep up with inflation, but could also put increased financial strain on the Social Security program.
 Here’s a look at what could happen to Social Security in the future.

 A few simple tweaks to the Social Security program could make it sustainable for the foreseeable future.
-“If there’s a shortfall in 2034 and if Congress did absolutely nothing for the next 12 or 13 years, then benefits will be cut by 22 percentage points,” says Eric Kingson, a professor at the School of Social Work at Syracuse University and co-author of the book “Social Security Works for Everyone: Protecting and Expanding the Insurance Americans Love and Count On.”
+“If there’s a shortfall in 2034 and if Congress did absolutely nothing for the next 12 or 13 years, then benefits will be cut,” says Eric Kingson, a professor at the School of Social Work at Syracuse University and co-author of the book “Social Security Works for Everyone: Protecting and Expanding the Insurance Americans Love and Count On.”
 “The Congress is not going to do nothing.
-Nobody would want to be in Congress the day that they’re telling their constituents, oh well, we had to cut your benefits 22%.”
+Nobody would want to be in Congress the day that they’re telling their constituents, oh well, we had to cut your benefits.”

 An Older Full Retirement Age

 The biggest Social Security adjustment made by Congress so far has been to increase the retirement age.
 In 1983 Congress approved legislation that will gradually change the retirement age from 65 to 67.
-Currently the age for full benefits for those born in 1955 is 66 and two months.
-The full retirement age will gradually increase to 67 for those born in 1960 or later.
+The age for full benefits for most baby boomers is 66.
+The full retirement age is 67 for those born in 1960 or later.

 “I would not be surprised down the road to see that (full retirement age) go to 67 and two months, four months, six months, or extended even longer for full retirement age,” Henderson says.
 “That’s a change that can keep the system viable.
 Having to wait to (age) 67 versus 66 isn’t going to have a major impact on how I plan and how I make decisions, but it can keep the system viable for another period of time.”